Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra: Calculating Westcott Factors

+The ideal neutron guide spectrum is a useful representation of some neutron beams, although in practice one still must estimate the temperature $T$ used to define the distribution in Eq.~\ref{eq:ideal_guide_flux_velocity}.
+A table of ideal-guide $g$ factors is included in this paper as Table~\ref{Table:Ideal_guide_g-factors} of the Appendix.

-In general, the flux profiles for most neutron sources do not follow pure Maxwellian distributions.
-In some references, such as \citep{Chand25}, this issue is handled by identifying the average temperature for which the Maxwellian distribution most closely matches the actual neutron spectrum, and using the value of $g_w$ for that temperature.
-In this analysis, spectra from the PGAA beamlines at the BRR and FRM~II were used as exemplars for evaluating Westcott $g$ factors for arbitrary neutron spectra (excluding epithermal and higher-energy sources).
-Particularly for the BRR spectra, the spectra were sufficiently different from a Maxwellian shape that the method of matching a Maxwellian distribution to the actual spectra was insufficient to derive an accurate value for $g_w$ to apply with these neutron sources.
+A general and more accurate method for evaluating $g$ factors is to integrate over the measured neutron flux spectrum, instead of using a Maxwellian or ideal-guide approximation to the spectrum.
+The methodology for evaluating Westcott $g$ factors for arbitrary neutron spectra (excluding epithermal and higher-energy sources) follows directly integrating Eqs.~\ref{eq:gfactor_integral_velocity}, \ref{eq:gfactor_integral_energy}, or \ref{eq:gfactor_integral_wavelength}, and spectra from the PGAA beamlines at the BRR and FRM~II were used as examples for performing these calculations.
+Particularly for the BRR spectra, the spectra were sufficiently different from a Maxwellian shape that the method of matching a Maxwellian distribution to the actual spectra was insufficient to derive an accurate value for $g$ to apply with these neutron sources.
 The BRR and FRM-II neutron spectra are described in further detail below.